 Auntie Shirley’s latest oeuvre, however, was for myself.
 She took the plunge and produced macarons.
 These macarons are made out of wool felt.

-In the meantime, what about a Big Mac and french fries?
+In the meantime, what about a Big Mac and french fries with absolutely no calories?